In Depth Baby Product Reviews Led by a Pediatrician

 Canopy

-The canopy comes up at least an inch higher than the handle, so it shoves the canopy out of the way when you use the handle.
+The canopy comes up at least an inch higher than the handle, so the handle shoves the canopy out of the way when you use it.
 Pulling the handle up will open the canopy if the canopy is closed.
 If the canopy is open, moving the handle back will close the canopy.
-It feels like such a major oversight that is largely unnecessary.
+It is frustrating and unnecessary.

 LATCH and Manual Storage